Karpov–Kasparov rivalry: Game 16, Karpov–Kasparov, 0–1

-After Game 15, the match scores were tied with each contestant having 7½ points.
-However, what started as a normal Sicilian Defence in the opening culminated with Kasparov sacrificing a pawn early.
+After game 15, the match scores were tied with each contestant having 7½ points.
+What started as a normal Sicilian Defence in the opening culminated with Kasparov sacrificing a pawn early.
 He then manoeuvred his pieces around the lost pawn, eventually landing a very powerful knight on d3, completely dominating Karpov's position.
 Karpov was eventually forced to sacrifice his queen for the knight.
 Kasparov then successfully transitioned the advantage into a mating attack, infiltrating Karpov's position with his queen and rook and forcing resignation on the 40th move.